Akryum/peeky/docs/guide/config.md

 ## watchThrottle

-Prevent from running the tests to often in development mode when many files are being changed in a short amount of time.
+Prevent from running the tests too often in development mode when many files are being changed in a short amount of time.
 Unit is milliseconds.
 Default value is 100ms.

 Example: